-Syd traded this guitar in mid 1968 for the Fender Esquire that he used with the Pink Floyd, and following his departure from the band and the eventual withdrawal from the music scene, this turned out the be the last electric guitar he would ever use professionally.
+Syd traded this guitar in mid-1968 for the Fender Esquire that he used with Pink Floyd, and following his departure from the band and the eventual withdrawal from the music scene, this turned out the be the last electric guitar he would ever use professionally.

 This guitar is somewhat of a mystery, considering that Julian Palacios, who wrote the book “Syd Barrett & Pink Floyd: Dark Globe” listed the guitar as a 1962 Telecaster Custom.
-A problem arises from the fact that Fender didn’t produce maple neck Telecasters until late sixties, so the guitar couldn’t have been made before 1968.
+A problem arises from the fact that Fender didn’t produce maple neck Telecasters until the late sixties, so the guitar couldn’t have been made before 1968.
 Going from that, it’s also safe to think that Syd got this guitar almost brand new when he exchanged it for the white Esquire.

 Syd used this guitar on both of his solo albums as it was the only electric guitar he had at the time.
-It is likely that he sold the guitar in late 70s, when he was living alone in London, slowly spending all of his remaining cash and eventually returning to Cambridge to live with his mother.
+It is likely that he sold the guitar in the late 70s when he was living alone in London, slowly spending all of his remaining cash and eventually returning to Cambridge to live with his mother.

 This is the first guitar that Syd ever picked up, and the one he’d use to learn the basics on.
 He had the guitar for about a year, before deciding to switch to an electric.

-|There’s couple of photos from 1964 of Syd with an acoustic guitar in the backyard of his house in Cambridge.
-Unfortunately, after going through countless pictures of old Hofners, Harmonies, and obscure European brands, we couldn’t come up with the exact model – so again, if you’re knowledgeable of the subject, use the contact form to send us a message.|
+There are a couple of photos from 1964 of Syd with an acoustic guitar in the backyard of his house in Cambridge.
+Unfortunately, after going through countless pictures of old Hofners, Harmonies, and obscure European brands, we couldn’t come up with the exact model – so again, if you’re knowledgeable of the subject, please leave a comment below.

 It seems that Syd used this guitar from around early 1963, and it was probably the guitar he had with him while playing acoustic gigs around Cambridge with David Gilmour, whom he met at Cambridge Technical College.